iamMD01/Learning-javascript/README.md

     Hello there , today i learned about clousers in javascript

-30/Apr/2024 as day 23
+30/Apr/2024 as day 23,24

-      Hello there , today i learned about currying in javascript
+      Hello there , today i learned about Currying, Composition functions  in javascript